imported-canuck/Course-Notes/README.md

 # Course Notes
 LaTeX typeset notes for some of the classes I've taken at McGill University.
 Mainly math classes.
+For each course, I've uploaded a PDF of the notes, and the source code as a .tex file.

 **Contents:**
 - MATH 223 *Linear Algebra*